framedsc/Sitesource/markdown/GameGuides/devil_may_cry_5.md

 * [Camera tools by Otis_Inf, Jim2Point0, Hattiwatti and K-putt](https://github.com/FransBouma/InjectableGenericCameraSystem/tree/master/Cameras/DMC5)
 **Features**: Camera control, Fov, timestop, Hud toggle, Aspect ratio selection, DoF removal.
+@alert Important
+These tools work with DirectX 11 *only*.
+So if you use these tools, be sure to switch back to DirectX 11 in the config file of the game, see
+*Tips and Tricks* below.
+@end
 * [Vignette / Barrel distortion fix](https://mega.nz/#!pNgE2aSB!MRoFLYYNvLnL4ptz447rpBShPoaA7wrxNowD5A7hYhA)
 **Features**: Removes the barrel distortion and vignette.
 **Instructions**: Extract files to EXE folder.